Tiffany-TW/ML_Study_Records/README.md

 ## Supervised Machine Learning Models and Their Training Algorithms
 ### Linear Regression Model
 #### Gradient Descent
+There are variations to the gradient descent algorithms.
 ### Polynomial Regression Model
 ### Regularized Linear Models
 ### Logistic Regression Model